Broguypal/Addons/faceaway/README.md

 # FaceAway

-**FaceAway** is a Windower addon for Final Fantasy XI that turns your character 180 degrees when you press a key.
+**FaceAway** is a Windower addon that turns your character 180 degrees when you press a key.

 ---